cjhawes/learning/LeetCodeAnswers/Problems/LeetOne/README.md

 ## Problem

-Given an array of integers and a target value find the two distinct values in the array that produce said target.
+Given an array of integers and a target value find the index of two distinct values in the array that produce said target.

 ## Solution